Throughput Maximization for Active Intelligent Reflecting Surface Aided Wireless Powered Communications: Simulation Results

 \subsection{Coverage Extension and Asymmetric Deployment}

-In Fig. \ref{fig:xIRS_UE_R}, we plot the sum throughput versus the distance between the HAP and the center of the devices cluster, i.e., $x_{UE}$, where IRS is deployed above the center of the devices cluster, i.e., $x_{UE}=x_{IRS}$.
-It can be seen that, by using the active IRS, the transmission coverage improves greatly compared with employing passive IRS.
-For example, to achieve 4 bits/Hz throughput, the distance between the HAP and the center of the devices cluster cannot exceed 4 m.
-Whereas this distance is extended to 12 m with the help of active IRS when the amplification constraint is set as $a_{max}$ = 10 dB.
-Moreover, the coverage can be further enlarged with a larger $a_{max}$, which verifies the effectiveness of employing active IRS in WPCNs.
+In Fig. \ref{fig:xIRS_UE_R}, we plot the sum throughput versus the distance between the HAP and the center of the devices cluster, i.e., $x_{UE}$, where the IRS is deployed above the center of the devices cluster, i.e., {\textls[0]{{$x_{UE}\!=\!x_{IRS}$.
+It can be seen that, by using the active IRS, the transmission coverage improves greatly compared with employing passive IRS especially with a larger $a_{\max}$, which verifies the effectiveness of employing the active IRS in WPCNs.}}}

-To gain more insights, we examine the effect of the deployment of IRS.
+To gain more insights, we also evaluate the effect of the deployment of IRS.
 Specifically, we plot the sum throughput versus the x-coordinate of IRS, i.e., $x_{IRS}$, in Fig. \ref{fig:xIRS_R}, where $x_{UE}=10$ m.
-It can be seen that, different from the passive IRS-aided WPCNs, where the optimal IRS location is either above the HAP or the center of the devices cluster, the active IRS benefits additional gain when deployed near the center of the devices cluster.
-This is because as the active IRS moves farther from the HAP, the received signal power at the IRS gets weaker, and thus according to (\ref{pro:Ab}), the active IRS can provide more amplification gain, which compensates the attenuation caused by the double-fading effect.
-Therefore, more energy can be harvested at the wireless-powered devices to support the WIT.
-This result reveals that for the WPCNs aided by an active IRS, it is better to deploy the IRS close to the devices.
+It can be seen that, different from the passive IRS-aided WPCNs, where the optimal IRS location is either above the HAP or the center of the devices cluster, the active IRS benefits an additional gain when deployed near the center of the devices cluster.
+This is because as the active IRS moves farther from the HAP, the received signal power at the IRS gets weaker, and thus according to (\ref{pro:Ab}), the active IRS can provide more amplification gain, which compensates for the attenuation caused by the double-fading effect.
+Therefore, more energy can be harvested at the wireless-powered devices to support the WIT. {\textls[0]{{This result indicates that for the WPCNs aided by an active IRS, it is better to deploy the IRS close to the devices.}}}